Azure/azure-openapi-validator/docs/tracked-resources-must-have-put.md

 ## How to fix

-Add the PUT operation for a tracked resource or make the resource proxy if it cannot be created by the end user.
+Add a PUT operation for the tracked resource or make the resource's routing type proxy if it cannot be created by the end user.